Lydiva/alx-low_level_programming/0x00-hello_world/README.md

-write a script thatruns a c file through te processorand save into another file
+write a script that compiles a c file but doesnt link